Family road trip to Washington, D.C.

-We had better luck the following year.
-Our trip coincided with the 2014 festival's program of activities and we got, well, all-festive.
-There was the parade, dozen's of things to do for families, and food trucks!
-The icing, of course, was Japan’s gift to the country: the sakura trees, in all their blooming glory!
+The best thing about this day, of course, was that it was happening with the beautiful cherry blossoms as a 360-degree backdrop.
+Japan’s gift to the country, the sakura trees, in all their blooming glory!
 They are just the prettiest symbol of friendship between two nations.
-Aren’t they lovely?
+Aren’t they just lovely?

-See photos of our day surrounded with cherry blossom trees on Instagram!
+See photos of our day surrounded with cherry blossom trees on Facebook!

 Born and raised in Manila, Philippines and briefly lived in California before moving to the east coast of the USA.
 I'm a digital marketing executive currently based in New Jersey and a digital nomad wannabe.
 I write mostly about family travel.